plan-vision/visionr-wiki/en/user-guide/system/mobile-app.md

 # Remarks

-The methods described above are for saving a single module as application and for saving the whole system as application.
-Also you can save any view and module as application and after your login you will see what you have saved.
-Every module can be saved as separate application.
+The methods described above are for saving a single module as application and for saving the whole system as an application.
+You can also save any view and module as an app.
+After starting and logging into the app you will see the exact site you have saved.
+Every module can be saved as a separate app.
+You can have multiple apps on you Home screen linking to all available VisionR modules and views.

-Saving the index site is saving the whole system.
-The user will see and open every module (must be installed) where the user have the rights.
+If you save the index as an app you will always see the tile view with all accessible modules on starting the app.